JacobPulk/art/README.md

 #### Colorcounter

 This part of a theme simply specifies a distribution of numbers of colors to use for the palette.
 This is applied at the beginning of the process, essential to creating the palette in the first place, even before the **scheme** has been considered.

+#### Complicator

+This specifies two distributions, which are sampled to choose the minimum and maximum number of iterations the image's functions will be put through.

 <br>